isomerpages/moe-stmargaretpri/_learning-at-sms/Student Development/Character and Citizenship Education.md

-The selection will be conducted by a panel comprising school staff, student leaders and school chaplaincy.
+The selection will be conducted by a panel comprising school staff.